gerdm/presentation-qmul-290323/slides.md

 $$

-Then $p(\theta \vert {\cal D}_{1:t})$ is Gaussian with mean $\mu_t$ and covariance $\Sigma_t$ given by the Kalman filter update equations.
+Then $p(\theta \vert {\cal D}_{1:t})$ is Gaussian with mean $\mu_t$ and covariance $\Sigma_t$ given by the extended Kalman filter update equations.

 ---